jelly-liu/shiro-demo/README.md

 # shiro-demo
 shiro-pure demo shows how to use the basic shiro.ini, and shiro tags
-shiro-mysql demo shows how to improve, use mysql and Cryptography, etc, not complete yet...
+shiro-mysql demo shows how to improve, use mysql and Cryptography, etc

 # how to run shire-pure
 import shiro-demo to your IDE, build shiro-pure.war, deploy it to tomcat and run, that's all